Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Drought tolerant: Not in high temperatures.

-Planting: Locate in part shade in well draining soil.
+Planting: Locate in deciduous part shade in well draining soil.
 Space the male and female trees 20' (6m) apart.
 If the trees will be pruned every winter to maintain their height at 7' (2m), they can be spaced 8' (2.4m) apart.
 These trees cannot be grown in a container.

 Fertilize: Apply an organic fertilizer every two months during the growing season.
 Feed plant micronutrients in irrigation water twice during the growing season.